vouchedfor/partner-reference/README.md

 ### 3. Put it all together

-Overide the form, select the input field, then update the windoe location with the constucted URL.
+Overide the form, select the input field, then update the window location with the constucted URL.

 ```javascript
 $(document).ready(function($){